-- A women with this condition is at an increased risk of high blood pressure, which, in turn, can cause preeclampsia.
+- A woman with this condition is at an increased risk of high blood pressure and preeclampsia.

-- A woman who develops gestational diabetes is more likely to develop type 2 diabetes at some point in their life.
+- A woman who develops gestational diabetes is more likely to develop type 2 diabetes at some point in her life.

 - A child may develop hypoglycemia (low blood sugar) due to his or her own insulin levels being high after birth.